 Ergo (Source)

 Ergo is a low-code task engine built with Rust and Svelte.
 Think IFTTT or Zapier, but the task behavior is customizable through Javascript and tasks can be represented as state machines or as a DAG.
-Future work will involve task templates that take an easy configuration and internally compile down to state machines.
+Currently dormant and much of the functionality I really wanted from this will be done by Glance (above), but I learned a lot, especially about embedding V8 in Rust.

 Effectum (Source)

 Effectum is a SQLite-based task queue, designed to be embedded into Rust applications.
-Future work will allow running it as a standalone server as well, so that it can start simple and then scale up.
+Future work will focus running it as a standalone server, embedding into Node.js, and running workers inside services such as AWS Lambda and Fly Machines.

 Pic Store (Source)

-This is an "image CDN" application which will take uploaded images, resize and reencode them in desired formats, and store them on a CDN for use on the web.
+This is an "image CDN" application which takes uploaded images, resizes and reencodes them in desired formats, and store them on a CDN for use on the web.
 I originally wrote Effectum to power this project.
 (Better name pending?)

 Logseq Note Exporter (Source)

 Export selected pages from a Logseq graph.
-I use this to populate the notes and journals sections on this site.
+I use this to populate the notes and journals sections on this site, and most of the newer long-form writing as well.

 httptreemux (Source)

 I wrote a trie-based HTTP router library back in 2014 when I was learning Go.
-Its performance focus and flexible routing options have gained a small following, including some commercial users.
+I'm no longer developing this, but its performance focus and flexible routing options have gained a small following, including some commercial users.

 Other Minor Projects